 This section can assist organisations and workers in the social, community, home care and disability services industry in Queensland.
 In this section you will find current news, resources and other information on the topic of industrial relations.

 The COVID-19 outbreak has created significant changes to our usual work practices in Australia.

 Portable Long Service Leave

 In 2020 the Queensland Government passed legislation to establish portable long service leave for the community services sector.
-This was in response to a strong campaign to reward workers for their service to the industry, and to create incentive for sector to retain its valuable workforce – even when they change employers.
+This was in response to a strong campaign to reward workers for their service to the industry, and to create incentive for the sector to retain its valuable workforce – even when they change employers.

 The scheme commenced 1 January 2021 with QLeave as the statutory authority administering the scheme.
 In essence, this scheme requires employers to pay a quarterly levy based on the ordinary wages of their employees.
 The levy is collected by QLeave and retained in a pool which can be accessed once a worker claims long service leave.
 During the implementation period QCOSS has been working closely with the Community Services Industry Alliance (CSIA) and member organisations to better understand the implications for the sector and how it can best support this transition for both employers and employees.

 As the statutory authority administering portable long service leave for the community services sector in Queensland, QLeave has many resources available to assist employers, including a decision tree to self-assess whether they need to register for the scheme, or if they need to register their workers.
 The site also includes a list of FAQ and a stakeholder communication kit for assisting you to discuss the scheme with relevant stakeholders.